gregspurrier/klasc/README.md

     bundle exec rspec

-Use the +-fs+ argument to RSpec to produce documentation-style output instead of progress dots.
+Use the `-fs` argument to RSpec to produce documentation-style output instead of progress dots.

 Disclaimer